dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting with 3.0, EF Core will propagate the new `Version` value to `Order` it owns `OrderDetails`.
-Otherwise it will throw an exception during model validation.
+Starting with 3.0, EF Core propagates the new `Version` value to `Order` if it owns `OrderDetails`.
+Otherwise an exception is thrown during model validation.

 **Why**